scottfalbo/my-first-game/README.md

 + Build out two `<canvas>` elements.
 One for the zone map and one for the hero.
   + The zone map layer should have the play field with background imagery as well as zone barriers.
   + The hero layer will render and move the hero around making sure it can't move through barriers or the element edge.

+*updated 9/7*

++ Created `js/map-01.js` to hold the environmental constructor functions as well as the instantiate code.
++ Got the the `checkPath()` function working properly.
+The hero sprite is restricted by environmental objects.

+### Task Two
++ Build out a basic map.
++ Populate some items and work on even triggers.
++ Add a basic UI